swz-git/wordle-solver/README.md

 1. clone the repo
 2. open a terminal and run `geckodriver`
 3. open another terminal and run `cd wordle-solver && cargo run`

+*I've only tested this on linux but it should probably work on windows/mac as well*